JustinHoldstock/ConfettiCanvas/README.md

 // Create instance
 const cannon = new ConfettiCannon(configuration);
 // Create a buncha sprites in the sprite pool.
-// I find 500 is enough
+// I find 500 is enough.
+Optional as 100 are made by default cannon.createSprites(500);
-cannon.createSprites(500);
 // You don't have to do this, but useful for testing window.cannon = cannon;